 Elementals with the fire subtype that are exposed to this pure element gain a +2 enhancement bonus to Constitution.
-Elementals with the water subtype take double the initial fire damage dealt by this substance, but do not catch on fire unless they are wearing flammable items.
+Elementals with the water subtype take double the initial fire damage dealt by this substance, but do not catch on fire unless they are that are exposed to this pure element gain a +2 enhancement bonus to Constitution.
+Elementals with the fire subtype take 2d6 points of damage.